managedcoder/ACSAgentHub/README.md

 ```
 .\Deployment\Scripts\deploy.ps1 -name <name of bot> -location <region> -appPassword <password> -createLuisAuthoring -luisAuthoringRegion westus
 ```
-This script deploys and configures all the services required by the virtual assistant.
+This script deploys and configures all the services required by the virtual assistant and you can use the Bot Framework Emulator to explore the same esclation scenarios as shown with the Composer bot.
-The name of the bot must be Internet-unique and the location is a region name line **eastus** and the password must be 16 characters long and the -luisAuthoringRegion parameter must be **westus** for US deployments.